Friday, 20 January 2017

 It would be wrong of course to mechanically apply this type of reason to the thinking of parliamentary opposition to the King.
 People's thinking was mostly confused and not coherently thought out.
 As Dow mentions on (p15) “Four major issues were touched upon by these new writers, the nature, and location of sovereignty, the origins of government in the consent of the people, the welfare of the people as the end or purpose of government and the role of common people in resisting the king”.
 Dow attempts in this chapter to establish a link between the new philosophy and the actions of the Levellers revolution.

-The Levellers per Dow were “founding fathers of the working-class movement”.
+The Levellers per Dow were “founding fathers of the working-class movement.”
 Dow claimed the Levellers broke new ground.”
 They grounded their program of a new ideological basis by developing arguments based on doctrines of natural rights and popular sovereignty.
 And they mobilized support for their movement by employing sophisticated modern techniques of propaganda and organization”.

 Dow’s assertion is tempered by AL Morton who said of the Levellers “it was a radical but not a working-class party: indeed, how could it be at a time when the working class as we know it was only beginning to exist?
 Still less was it a ‘socialist’ party in the sense of advocating the type of egalitarian and agrarian communism which was widespread now” and to add was not articulately expressed (until) Winstanley and his Diggers or ‘true Levellers’.

 Dow admits it is difficult however to paint an exact picture of what constituted the Leveller party and it was as the Baptist Henry Dunne said a “very heterogeneous body”.
 It is to Dow’s credit she places the rise of the Levellers in a socio-economic context.
-“The socio-economic preconditions for the rise of the movement like the Levellers had been created by long-term changes in landholding and in the manufacturing.
+“The social and economic preconditions for the rise of the movement like the Levellers had been created by long-term changes in landholding and in the manufacturing.
 Those changes which had adversely affected the status and prosperity of the urban and rural ‘middling sort’ of people were especially important in providing potential supporters for the Levellers, who were to become principally the spokesmen for the ‘industrious sort’.
 Pressure on the smaller peasant farmer who lacked the resources of his larger neighbour to benefit from the expanding market and rising prices: the discontent of the insecure copyholder subject to rack-renting and the fear of the small cottager or husbandman at the prospect of enclosure, produce dissatisfaction which the Levellers could tap and issues on which they could take a stand”.

 Dow makes the strange assertion that the Levellers lacked strong leadership and in the end lost all effectiveness as a group.
 Dow makes the that some weaknesses of the Leveller program doomed them from their start: Leveller ideology may have frightened the rich, neglected the poor, and been "too innovative in its assumptions to embrace all the godly 'middling sort"' of people.

 She believed that their social base was that of the small craftsmen and tradesmen, particularly in the towns, “whose independence seemed threatened by large-scale merchants and entrepreneurs.
-The existence of such problems in London was crucially important, for the capital was to provide the core of the Leveller movement.
+The existence of such problems in London was vital, to the capital was to provide the core of the Leveller movement.
 Here, a large pool of discontent existed among journeymen unable, because of changes in the structure of manufacturing to find the resources to set up as masters in their own right.
 Anger smolder among small tradesmen and merchants chafing at the alleged oppression of the guilds”.

 Dow makes the point that the Levellers tapped into a growing hostility from people especially in London towards a deal with the monarchy.
 An outward display of this came about through the army at Putney.
 Dow makes a very perceptive point that “The radicalisation of sections of the rank and file did not happen solely, or even directly, because of Leveller influence, it happened because soldiers’ perception of their own ill-treatment at the hands of the Presbyterian majority produced a political consciousness on which the Levellers could capitalize”.

 Dow crucially examines the nature of the society, or specifically sections of the society, from which the Leveller movement sprang.
 Several attempts have been made to explain a class background to the Leveller movement and the people whose support it attracted.
-While it is prudent to acknowledge David Underdown’s warning that "Class is a concept that can be applied to seventeenth-century English society only with the greatest possible caution".
+While it is prudent to acknowledge David Underdown’s warning that "Class is a concept that can be applied to seventeenth-century English society only with the greatest possible caution."

 I am not sure about the title of this chapter.
 The groups that Dow mentions are diverse and she is hard pressed to establish a common thread that unites them.